maksimstojkovic/rpi-msmtp-setup/README.md

 # MSMTP Mail Client Docs
 This document will outline the steps taken to setup msmtp on a Raspberry Pi Zero W for use with services such as Unattended Upgrades and Logwatch.

+## Disclaimer

+This README provide a general outline of the process for setting up these functions, however it has been a considerable amount of time since this document has been tested or reviewed.
+Please use this as a guide only, and seek further clarification via web search and forums (e.g. Stack Overflow) if necessary.

 ## Mail Setup
 Install required packages:
 ```